 Getting the information.
-You can use Form W-10 to request the required information from the care provider.
+You can use Form W-10, Dependent Care Provider's Identification and Certification, to request the required information from the care provider.
 If you do not use Form W-10, you can get the information from:

-- 1) A copy of the provider's social security card, - 2) A copy of the provider's driver's license (in a state where the license includes the social security number). - 3) A copy of the provider's completed Form W-4 if he or she is your household employee, - 4) A copy of the statement furnished by your employer if the provider is your employer's dependent care plan, or - 5) A letter or invoice from the provider if it shows the necessary information.
+- 1) A copy of the provider's social security card, - 2) A copy of the provider's driver's license (in a state where the license includes the social security number), - 3) A copy of the provider's completed Form W-4, Employee's Withholding Allowance Certificate, if he or she is your household employee, - 4) A copy of the statement furnished by your employer if the provider is your employer's dependent care plan, or - 5) A letter or invoice from the provider if it shows the necessary information.

 You should keep this information with your tax records.
-Do not send Form W-10 (or other order document containing this information) to the Internal Revenue Service.
+Do not send Form W-10 (or other order document containing this information) to the

+Internal Revenue Service.